mdailey/minimal-jwt/README.md

 ### Client storing of JWT and navigation within the SPA

-Once the client has successfully logged in, it should store the username and token information and use it for later requests.
-For those later requests, we need views other than the login page.
+Once the client has successfully logged in, in this version of the code, it will store the username and token information and use it for later requests.

+Note that the local storage approach leads to XSS vulnerabilities, which we will fix later!

+To demonstrate those later requests, we need a view other than the login page.
 So let's make some minimal infrastructure for routing between different views within the SPA.
 At the beginning of <tt>public/client.js</tt>, before the